zacharyajackson/scrum-special/README.md

 # Today

-- I di d this and that;
+- I did this and that;
 - took care of Yadda 1;

 # Tomorrow